 I’ve been digging through notes and trying to type up a trip report about my last visit to Vegas in July, but it’s been a total bitch.
 I didn’t take many notes, and I have an outline, but it’s hard to get worked up about this and type anything that’s worthwhile.
 I’m tempted to just post the outline and say “you figure it out.”
 I think part of my total lack of enthusiasm is that I’m sick and nothing beats a hot summer night than a hot summer night with a fever.
 And one of my fans is crapping out, so it spins and then it stops and then it starts again, and it fucking freaks me out every time it does it and I think maybe it’s going to catch fire when I’m asleep, and/or maybe if I hit it hard enough or change its angle, it will cut the shit and start working again.
 Also, my kitchen light is burned out, and it’s this stupid circular fluorescent thing that you have to drive to the Westinghouse lab in New Jersey to find a replacement.
 And there are about 17 much more pressing things that are currently bugging the hell out of me, but I can’t really discuss them publically.
 When it rains, it pours.

-I keep thinking of shit I need to do to this journal to make it “better”.
-I haven’t touched the structure in five years, and now with all of this diaryland-livejournal-blogger shit out there, my pages pale in comparison.
+I keep thinking of stuff I need to do to this journal to make it “better”.
+I haven’t touched the structure in five years, and now with all of this diaryland-livejournal-blogger garbage out there, my pages pale in comparison.
 The biggest pain is I want to break out the frameset and make it individial pages with the links in a table next to them, but I don’t have PHP or anything like that on my site, so I can’t do any of that.
 Also, it would be cool to do some other weird stuff in the sidebar, like have a poll or some static links.
 But without dynamic pages, it’s a huge pain in the ass.
 Another cool thing would be where you can leave comments, but that requires scripts.
 Sometime when I’m not sick, I might be able to come up with a better plan for doing this kind of shit.
 Of course, I don’t even know if anyone reads these pages, so maybe I shouldn’t waste my time.

 Incidentally, I hate the term Blog.
 I also hate any notion that blogs are new, revolutionary, or otherwise creative.
 Why?
-Because back in 1992 and 1993 when I first started to fuck around with the Web using the NCSA browser for X, I found that everyone’s homepage (then more commonly called a hyplan) was essentially a blog.
+Because back in 1992 and 1993 when I first started to mess around with the Web using the NCSA browser for X, I found that everyone’s homepage (then more commonly called a hyplan) was essentially a blog.
 Every page on the web was a page of links, except for the 23 or so pages with actual content.
 If you were a college grad student in some compsci department that let you create a hyplan, it would always be a list of links you found.
 I remember the main reason I started creating my now-defunct Coca-Cola page in 1994 was because I was so fucking sick and tired of nothing but pages of links.
 It’s like when you try to rent an apartment in New York, and every number you call in The Voice Classifieds isn’t a person who has an apartment, but is rather a realtor who knows a broker who knows a landlord that blah blah blah and THERE ARE NO APARTMENTS.
 That’s how I feel about blogs.
 One, they aren’t new.
 You aren’t trendy if you have one.
 Two, they suck because they are often just links to other blogs that are links to other blogs that are, at most, links to news articles that require registration and the URLs will be fucked up and rot in a day.
 And I’m not saying this journal isn’t high art.
 But I didn’t claim I invented journals yesterday.

 Not much else.
 I’m going to finish this quart of orange juice and lie down with my half-broken fan.